 If spouses own property in “joint tenancy with the right of survivorship” or “tenancy by the entirety,” the property goes to the surviving spouse.
 This right is actually independent of what the deceased spouse’s will says.
 However, if the property was owned as “tenancy in common,” then the property can go to someone other than the surviving spouse, per the deceased spouse’s will.
 Of course, not all property has a title or deed.
 In such cases, generally, whoever paid for the property or received it as a gift owns it.

 If the couple divorces, or obtains a legal separation, the court will decide how the marital property will be divided.
 Of course, just as in community property states, the prenuptial agreement is an option.
 The couple can enter into agreement before marriage, providing how to divide marital property upon divorce.

 Why did the Iowa Estate Planner Forget to Inquire About Real Estate Located in Other States?

 Some say evil men were born that way, while others say monsters learn evil.
 We can only guess.
 All we can know for sure is that the Iowa Estate Planner didn’t ask about real estate in other states.
 And that was terrible.

-For at least four reasons a lawyer in a common law state like Iowa needs to have a basic understanding of community property principles.
+For at least three reasons a lawyer in a common law state like Iowa needs to have a basic understanding of community property principles.

 In all three cases, the distinction between community property and common law states needs to be carefully explained to the client.
 The estate plan may well need revisions, or even just an extra document or two.